Skip to Content

 Diamond Head trail begins with a cement pathway

-It’s essential to wear suitable footwear for this hike as there are many loose rocks on the trail.
+It’s essential to wear suitable footwear for this hike, as many loose rocks are on the trail.
 I was surprised at the number of hikers in sandals and flip-flops.
 Whatever you do, DON’T wear flip-flops.

-As I started our climb, the switchback pathway meandered up the mountain and included some steps.
+As I started our climb, the series of switchbacks meandered up the mountain and included some sets of stairs.
 The path is broad, and a handrail allows for extra support.

 Switchback section of the Diamond Head hike